fzliu/fzliu.github.io/_posts/2022-04-30-understanding-neural-network-embeddings.md

 redirect_from: /blog/deep-dive-into-embeddings
 ---

-I've broached the subject of embeddings/embedding vectors in prior blog posts on [vector databases](/blog/a-gentle-introduction-to-vector-databases){:target="\_blank"} and [ML application development](/blog/making-machine-learning-more-accessible-for-application-developers){:target="\_blank"}, but haven't yet done a deep dive on embeddings and some of the theory behind how embedding models work.
+I've broached the subject of embeddings in prior blog posts on [vector databases](/blog/a-gentle-introduction-to-vector-databases){:target="\_blank"} and [ML application development](/blog/making-machine-learning-more-accessible-for-application-developers){:target="\_blank"}, but haven't yet done a deep dive on embeddings and some of the theory behind how embedding models work.
 As such, this article will be dedicated towards going a bit more in-depth into embeddings/embedding vectors, along with how they are used in modern ML algorithms and pipelines.

 A quick note - this article will require an intermediate knowledge of deep learning and neural networks.
 If you're not quite there yet, I recommend first taking a look at [Google's ML Crash Course](https://developers.google.com/machine-learning/crash-course/embeddings/video-lecture){:target="\_blank"}.
 The course contents are great for understanding the basics of neural networks for CV and NLP.

 #### A quick recap

-Vectorizing data via embeddings[^1] is, at its heart, a method for _dimensionality reduction_.
+Neural network embeddings[^1] are, simply put, a method for _dimensionality reduction_.
 Traditional dimensionality reduction methods - [PCA](https://towardsdatascience.com/the-most-gentle-introduction-to-principal-component-analysis-9ffae371e93b){:target="\_blank"}, [LDA](https://www.mygreatlearning.com/blog/understanding-latent-dirichlet-allocation/){:target="\_blank"}, etc. - use a combination of linear algebra, kernel tricks, and other statistical methods to "compress" data.
 On the other hand, modern deep learning models perform dimensionality reduction by mapping the input data into a _latent space_, i.e. a representation of the input data where nearby points correspond to semantically similar data points.
 What used to be a one-hot vector representing a single word or phrase, for example, can now be represented as a dense vector with a significantly lower dimension.
 We can see this in action with the [Towhee library](https://github.com/towhee-io/towhee){:target="\_blank"}:

 ```shell
 % pip install towhee  # pip3